-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Isle of Man
+Mergers & Acquisitions Comparative Guide

 Listed Isle of Man companies can take several steps even before learning of a hostile bid to put them in the best position to respond (especially in view of the short notice that will often be given – see question 7.2).

 First, they should maintain an up-to-date defence strategy.
 This is especially important if the board believes that the company is undervalued.
-Companies should also monitor changes in their shareholder base and ensure that any suspicious movements are notified to the board immediately.
+A company should also monitor changes in its shareholder base and ensure that any suspicious movements are notified to the board immediately.

 Second, a company might identify a potential 'white knight' (ie, a friendly bidder that might be prepared to offer a fair value in the event of a hostile bid).